under-construction-original-copyright-journeycamera.jpeg

 WHAT IS THE SAFEST WAY TO CARRY A CAMERA?

-The UPstrap® shoulder strap is an amazing experience. try and set and carry your camera higher than you would think.
+The UPstrap® shoulder strap is an amazing experience.
+Try and set and carry your camera higher than you would think.
 Normally photographers will set their camera down by their belt.
 Try setting the camera, so it is a few inches below your elbow when your forearm is bent at the elbow facing forward.
 You should be able to drop your arm and touch the camera finder with your elbow/forearm.
 The control is rock steady, and you are stealthy.

 Saving damage to your physical body is more important than damage to your camera body.
 Your graceful landing from a trip and fall is more important than the camera's landing.